Daytona Beach, Florida

 If you could be an animal...?

-they would rather be in a zoo, safe from predators and worries of drought or floods.
+Since there have been so many improvements over the years, many said they would rather be in a zoo, safe from predators and worries of drought or floods.
 But many felt sad to think about the lack of freedom in the zoo, with no migration options, with limited space to roam or even breed.
 I was surprised that a couple groups were interested in shifting away from the mostly positive theme.

 Kids at the Zoo